-This award was established in 2002 to recognize one or more individuals or law firms for outstanding and sustained achievements in pro bono activities in tax law.
+This award was established in 2002 to recognize one or more individuals or organizations for outstanding and sustained achievements in pro bono activities in tax law.
 In 2007 the award was renamed in honor of the late Janet Spragens, who received the award in 2006 in recognition of her dedication to the development of low income taxpayer clinics throughout the United States.

 History of the Award

 The Pro Bono Award was established in 2002.
 Its name was changed to the Janet Spragens Pro Bono Award in 2007 to honor the work and legacy of the late Janet Spragens, founder of the first low-income tax clinic now named for her at the Washington College of Law at American University.
 Professor Spragens worked for many years to ensure representation for low-income taxpayers.
-The award is presented each year to an individual or law firm that has demonstrated outstanding and sustained commitment to pro bono legal services, particularly with respect to federal and state tax law.
+The award is presented each year to an individual, law firm or organization that has demonstrated outstanding and sustained commitment to pro bono legal services, particularly with respect to federal and state tax law.